ryantd42/NY-Legislative-Git/2023/S1573A-2023/bill.md

  Introduced  by  Sens.
-RIVERA,  GIANARIS,  JACKSON,  MAY, MYRIE, PARKER, RAMOS, SEPULVEDA, SERRANO -- read twice and ordered printed, and  when printed to be committed to the Committee on Insurance
+RIVERA,  GIANARIS,  JACKSON,  MAY, MYRIE, PARKER, RAMOS, SEPULVEDA, SERRANO -- read twice and ordered printed, and  when printed  to  be  committed  to the Committee on Insurance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the insurance law, in relation to charitable bail organ- izations
+ AN ACT to amend the insurance law, in relation to the money deposited as bail by charitable bail organizations

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subsection  (b)  of section 6805 of the insurance law, as added by chapter 181 of the laws of 2012, is amended to read as follows:
   (b) A charitable bail organization shall:
-  (1)  only  deposit  money  as bail in the amount of [two] TEN thousand dollars or less for a defendant charged with one or more  [misdemeanors] OFFENSES,  AS  DEFINED  IN SUBDIVISION ONE OF SECTION 10.00 OF THE PENAL LAW, provided, however, that such  organization  shall  not  execute  as surety any bond for any defendant;
+  (1) only deposit money as bail [in the amount of two thousand  dollars or  less]  for  a  defendant  [charged  with  one or more misdemeanors], provided, however, that such organization shall not  execute  as  surety any bond for any defendant;
   (2) only deposit money as bail on behalf of a person who is financial- ly  unable  to  post  bail,  which may constitute a portion or the whole amount of such bail; AND